JamesMenetrey/Matrix.NET/README.md

 matrix = new Matrix<int>(elements);
 ```

-This creates an identity matric of size 3.
+This creates an identity matrix of size 3.